2023 NCAA Division I men's basketball tournament

 This was also the first NCAA tournament in which all of the top seeds failed to make the Elite Eight, after Alabama and Houston's eliminations in the Sweet Sixteen.
 This year also had the fewest combined 1- and 2-seeds left in the Elite Eight in tournament history, with only 2-seed Texas remaining.

 For the first time since 1970, three teams made their first Final Four appearance in this tournament.
 Those three teams were Florida Atlantic, who defeated 3-seed Kansas State to join Wichita State as the only 9-seeds to advance to the Final Four since the tournament expanded to 64 teams in 1985, San Diego State, and Miami (FL), who both advanced to their first Final Four in program history.
 FAU also became the first team since George Mason in 2006 to make the Final Four in the same season that it earned its first NCAA tournament win.
 This is also the third Final Four without any 1-seeds since the tournament expanded to 64 teams in 1985, with the first two being in 2006 and 2011, the second time without any 1 or 2 seeds (2011), and the first time in Final Four history without any teams seeded 1–3.
+The highest seeded team in the Final Four was #4 seed UConn.
 With FAU (Conference USA) and SDSU (Mountain West Conference), the Final Four had two mid-major teams for the first time since 2011's Butler and VCU.

 The 2023 Final Four was also marked by its lack of highly touted high school prospects.
 For the first time since the NCAA began seeding the tournament in 1979, no former McDonald's All-American participated in the Final Four.
 Of the rotation players on the Final Four teams (those receiving regular playing time), the highest-ranked in the composite recruiting rankings of 247Sports was UConn's Jordan Hawkins, who was #51 in the 2021 class.
 Only eight rotation players in the Final Four were even ranked in the top 100; by contrast, 12 players were unranked in high school.
 Two teams, Florida Atlantic and San Diego State, had no top-100 players, with FAU's nine-man rotation featuring six unranked players and only one in the top 200.